Delivery mode: ONLINE

 The program matrix below will show how courses are structured over terms and you will be able to access course descriptions and course outlines.

-Learn how to design and audit energy-efficient and economically practical equipment in residential, commercial, and industrial buildings.
+Learn how to design energy-efficient and economically practical equipment in residential, commercial, and industrial buildings.
 The Mechanical Systems option focuses on providing comfortable, healthy, safe environments using heating, ventilating, air conditioning, plumbing, environmental controls, and fire protection systems.

 How will I learn?

 Your studies will be a blend of classroom lectures and practical laboratory sessions using the latest software and equipment.
 Small-group tutorials guide you through real-world examples and teach you how to solve problems.
-You will also work on industry projects and attend guided visits to industrial sites.

 Most of our labs offer individual computer-equipped workstations with specialized applications installed.
 The labs also provide test equipment, measurement instruments, experiment platforms, and sample industrial components.